-“As an employee of a Swedish company that’s very much inspired by Scandinavian culture and its approach to work-life balance (and therefore parenthood), I’m 100% in favour of LinkedIn’s stay-at-home parent status.
+“As an employee of a Swedish company that’s very much inspired by Scandinavian culture and its approach to work-life balance (and therefore parenthood), I’m 100% in favor of LinkedIn’s stay-at-home parent status.
 In Sweden, both parents usually share the duties.
 Parental leave is 480 days, or 16 months, to be divided between both parents, with a minimum of 60 days reserved for each.
 What does this mean?
 Both parents are more involved in the child’s upbringing and there’s greater professional equality between women and men.
-My male Scandinavian colleagues will swap the office for bottles and nappies, sometimes for nine or even 12 months, without any problems.
+My male Scandinavian colleagues will swap the office for bottles and diapers, sometimes for nine or even 12 months, without any problems.

 “For me, being a stay-at-home parent should be communicated.
 This new status gives greater visibility and credit to something that’s very natural—caring for your family.
-Stop criticising a time of life when family is the main focus: let’s talk about work-life balance instead.
+Stop criticizing a time of life when your family is the main focus: let’s talk about work-life balance instead.
 What’s wrong with taking time off?
 These periods are part of life, part of your career—and careers are long!
 It’s not as though your performance will suffer just because you took a break for a couple of months or years.

 “There’s no point in trying to hide or disguise your status as a stay-at-home parent.
 It would be a shame not to mention it, especially in a job interview, where it can often come across as something positive.
 In HR, recruitment is based on personality, not just skills and degrees.
 When I meet a job seeker who hasn’t worked for two years, I’m going to ask them what they were doing during that time.
 It’s not about judging someone but getting to know them.
 Did they have a baby?
-Maybe they travelled around the world or set up their own company?
-It’s just as relevant to say ‘I was taking care of my children’ as anything else.
+Maybe they traveled around the world or set up their own company.
+It’s just as relevant to say ‘I was taking care of my children as anything else.
 That’s why an online status lets you justify periods that might otherwise be considered ‘empty’ when they were anything but.

 “Because, let’s face it, being a full-time dad or mum doesn’t mean being inactive.
 Work isn’t the only way to be active!
-If that were the case, volunteer work would be considered a non-activity, even though it takes time and organisation to recruit and manage people who are doing it for free.
+If that were the case, volunteer work would be considered a non-activity, even though it takes time and organization to recruit and manage people who are doing it for free.
 As a stay-at-home parent, you’re free to set up personal or professional projects, educate yourself, draw on your social networks, develop soft skills such as creativity—or just learn how to parent!
 And that’s no easy task.